Olifants

 Time to escape again.
 This time Olifants camp in central Kruger park.
 Ten km in from Phalaborwa gate this elegant lady calmly walked past us.
 She was relaxed but alert to anything in the long grass that she might catch, shred and eat.

 Jess chose to lie in this am.
-I stopped to listen to a River Frog and enjoy my coffee hot and heard lions roaring some distance away off the Balule road.
+I stopped to listen to a River Frog (engine switched off, are you listening, Kruger visitors?) and enjoy my coffee hot, when I heard lions roaring some distance away off the Balule road.
 A scrub robin and a bush-shrike were entertaining me when this fella walked out of the bush and lay down right in front of me.

 And then I saw a kill!
-A malachite kingfisher swooped low upriver, caught a tiny little silver fish and swallowed it whole.
+Parked on a low-level bridge, a bright little malachite kingfisher swooped upriver, low over the water.
+It perched, then plunged, caught a tiny little silver fish, bashed its kop on a branchlet, then swallowed it whole.
 It was brutal.

 ~~oo0oo~~